-The second verse reveals another tremendous fact: There is no genealogy here.
+The second verse reveals another tremendous fact: there is no genealogy here.
 After all, the Roman couldn't care less about Abraham and David.
 The Roman's question was, "What can Jesus do?
-That's what we want to know."
-When a man comes to your house to do a job for you, you ask him whether or not he is able to do the job.
-Suppose he says, "My ancestors came over on the Mayflower."
-What do you care?
+We want to know what He can do."
+And when a man comes to your house to do a job for you, you ask him whether or not he is able to do the job.
+Suppose he says to you, "My ancestors came over on the Mayflower."
+What do you care whether his ancestors came over on the Mayflower?
 You want to know whether he can fix the T.V.
 May I say to you, the Roman wanted to know what Jesus could do; he cared nothing for His ancestry.
 Mark begins with John the Baptist, who introduces this One.
-John steps out as the voice crying in the wilderness, making this tremendous statement the Roman wouldn't miss:
+John steps out as the voice crying in the wilderness, making this tremendous statement the Roman wouldn't miss.